-Projects are evaluated at a series of regional competitions before the top projects from each category advance to the state contest in April at the University of Missouri-Columbia.
-State finalists are then selected to compete at the Kenneth E. Behring National Contest in College Park, Maryland, in June.
+Projects are evaluated at a series of regional competitions before the top projects from each category advance to the state contest in April at the University of Missouri in Columbia.
+State finalists are then selected to compete at the national contest in College Park, Maryland, in June.